mgastner/cartogram-cpp/README.md

 If you'd like to contribute to the project, please run our tests after you make any changes.

-Maintainers, please make sure to run the "Build and Release" workflow under GitHub Actions before approving the pull request.
-You may delete the newly created release before merging the pull-request.
-Another release should be automatically created after merging with main.
+Maintainers, please make sure all the CI checks pass before approving the pull request.